Australian Commercial Property Services

 Overview

-Australia’s commercial property markets are navigating significant structural and cyclical change.
-Office demand is being reshaped by hybrid work and employment growth.
-Retail is evolving with shifting consumer behaviour and online spending.
-Industrial markets are being driven by e-commerce and supply chain restructuring.
+Australia’s commercial property markets are navigating a period of significant structural and cyclical change – and artificial intelligence is accelerating the pace of disruption across all three sectors.
+Office demand is being reshaped not just by hybrid work patterns, but by the rapid adoption of AI tools that are changing how, where, and how many people organisations need on-site.
+Retail is evolving with shifting consumer behaviour, online spending, and the growing role of AI-driven personalisation in determining where physical retail succeeds.
+Industrial markets continue to be driven by e-commerce and supply chain restructuring, with AI-enabled logistics reshaping demand for warehouse space, location, and specification.
 Each sector, and each city, is moving at its own pace.

 Commercial property decisions are long-horizon and high-stakes.
 Oxford Economics Australia brings together deep property expertise, globally consistent macroeconomic standards, and live project intelligence to deliver insights that hold up under scrutiny across the full property cycle.